MKDale/ethics-frameworks/index.md

 >
 > -Paul Virilio, _Politics of the Very Worst_

-Why strive to predict future outcomes of the products we build if doing so is generally impossible?
-Because setting aside dedicated time to give thought to possibility and knowing where we as individuals draw moral lines in the sand and where the lines of our colleagues can act as an early warning system when we start to see ourselves shift in dangerous directions.
+Why strive to predict future outcomes of the products we build if doing so seems practically impossible?
+Because setting aside dedicated time to give thought to possibility and knowing where we as individuals draw moral lines (and also knowing the lines of our colleagues) can act as an early warning system when we start to see our product shift in a dangerous direction.
 May we go head-long into our brave new future with our eyes as wide open as possible.

 ## Work in Progress